December 15, 2020

 In the example above, the aggregate method resulted in a lower withholding tax.
 But this won’t always be the case, as each individual’s salary, bonuses and tax situation are different.
 Also keep in mind that the calculation methods are for determining your federal income tax withholding only.
 In addition to this, your employer usually has to withhold another portion for FICA taxes (Social Security and Medicare) and state and local taxes (if applicable).

 First of all, can we be friends?
 If you’re one of the lucky individuals whose bonuses exceed $1 million, your employer is required to withhold a little more for taxes.
-Let’s say you received a $1.5 million bonus – the amount up to $1 million is subject to a 22% federal withholding tax, and the amount over that ($500,000) is subject to a 37% tax (for 2019).
+Let’s say you received a $1.5 million bonus – the amount up to $1 million is subject to a 22% federal withholding tax, and the amount over that ($500,000) is subject to a 37% tax (or the highest income tax rate for the year).
 So…